-Almost half the United States is ready to outlaw abortion, if given a green light by the Supreme Court, something it’s expected to do in the next few months.
+Almost half the United States is ready to outlaw abortion now that the Supreme Court has overruled Roe v.
+Wade.
 But many of those states are not willing to give new babies and their families the educational, medical, or financial support they need to lead a healthy life.
 That could leave tens of thousands of future children unnecessarily disadvantaged and living in poverty.

 Those births will predominately be in the states with the most draconian post-Roe abortion restrictions.
 And with a few exceptions, those 22 states rank in the bottom half of states in the comprehensive support they provide to children and their families, according to the State-by-State Spending on Kids Dataset compiled by Brown University’s Margot Jackson and her colleagues.
 The disparities can be enormous: Vermont spends three times as much money on education, health care, and other economic support for children as Utah.

-Should the Supreme Court remove federal abortion protections, “there’s really no reason to think those patterns would change,” Jackson told me.
+Should the Supreme Court remove federal abortion protections, “there’s really no reason to think those patterns would change,” Jackson told me before the Court’s abortion decision.
 “The potential consequences, the very likely consequences, would be a pretty substantial widening of the stark and striking inequalities that already exist in social support available to mothers and children.”

 Families will be adding a new child in states that have made it harder for them to afford food and housing.
 More children could end up living in poverty, their households struggling to pay for bare necessities.
 Research suggests their parents will be less likely to purchase items that help with the child’s development, and they may struggle to hit early milestones compared to their peers in other states.